will258012/Centown/README.md

 ## Save Installation

-After cloning all the files, open `Apply-Image.cmd`.
+After cloning all the files([Download the image files here!](Image/README.md)), open `Apply-Image.cmd`.
 If successful, the save should appear in the `world` folder in the current directory.

 Then, move it to your save folder (`saves`).